 The Aftermath of Bacon’s Rebellion

-By this time, England had caught word of the state of affairs in Virginia.
-A fleet was sent to put down the rebellion that Berkeley had failed to contain.
+By this time, England had caught word of the state of affairs in Virginia and Parliament sent a fleet to put down the rebellion that Berkeley had failed to contain.

 However, before the fleet could arrive, Nathaniel Bacon suddenly died in October, likely from the flux and body lice.
 Just as quickly as the rebellion had started, it fizzled out without its charismatic leader.